Software companies that transformed into hardware companies and vice versa

 One of the biggest drivers of growth in hardware and software integration is the expansion of cloud computing and data centers.
 Global spending on cloud infrastructure has grown rapidly, leading traditional manufacturers and software giants to expand their capabilities.

-Companies such as Dell EMC, HPE, Cisco, Huawei and Lenovo, traditionally hardware-focused, have developed virtualization and remote management solutions.
-In addition, Microsoft with Azure, IBM with its cloud, and VMware are promoting hybrid solutions, bridging the gap between the two worlds.
+Companies like Dell EMC, HPE, Cisco, Huawei , and Lenovo, traditionally focused on hardware, have developed virtualization and remote management solutions.
+Furthermore, Microsoft with Azure, IBM with its cloud, and VMware are driving hybrid solutions, blurring the lines between the two worlds.

 The result is a more interconnected industry, where hardware serves as the foundation for software to unleash its full potential, with hybrid architectures and virtualized environments.